cs3org/OCM-API/IETF-RFC.md

    * Protocol details for `webdav` MAY contain:
      * REQUIRED uri (string)
-                    An URI to access the remote resource.
+                    A URI to access the Remote Resource.
 The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST
                     be used.
 Absolute URIs are deprecated.
-     * OPTIONAL sharedSecret (string) - required if no `code` field is given for the Share as a whole (see above).
-An optional secret to be used to access the resource, such as a bearer token.
+     * OPTIONAL sharedSecret (string) - REQUIRED if no `code` field is given for the Share as a whole (see above).
+An optional secret to be used to access the Resource, such as a bearer token.
                     To prevent leaking it in logs it MUST NOT appear in any URI.